A princely stay

 A simple discovery

-Constructed in 2003, the hotel has been under the current direction of Sandra Abbrederis since 15 years and has ever since counted endless guests as its regular.
-Always reinventing and staying in the at the top is the key of success of the Hotel.
-Guests should feel and see the small changes and improvements happening at the hotel, in order to master a perfect stay.
+Constructed in 2003, the hotel has been under the current direction of Sandra Abbrederis since 15 years and counts an endless number of regular guests.
+Always reinventing and aiming for the top is the key of success of the Hotel.
+Guests should feel and see the small changes and improvements happening at the hotel, in order to benefit for a perfect stay.
 The central location in the capital is very attractive for business guests and tourists alike.
 Through our packages we offer different services, such as a complete Liechtenstein experience including a Liechtenstein Pass to visit any kind of attraction for one day.

-Our core value is tradition combined with the French “Savoir-vivre”, which is why we offer a typical Liechtenstein Bistro, serving traditional food with home-made pastry by our French Patisserie.
-This is a rare combination, but we think that we choose two very unique craftsmanship, which fit very well together.
-Understand every changing costumer, we have started collaborated with the Huber Beauty Centre to offer our guests different treatments during their stay at a high-class institution.
-We believe collaborating with different companies in order to obtain maximum-quality services and products, has helped us to create a unforgettable experience.
+Our core value is tradition combined with international dishes, which is why we offer a typical Liechtenstein Bistro.
+In order to understand our costumers always better, we have started collaboration with the Huber Beauty Centre in order to offer our guests different beauty treatments during their stay at this high-class institution.
+Collaborating with different companies in order to obtain maximum-quality services and products has helped us create an unforgettable experience.

 Our small treasure

 Liechtenstein is a small country situated on the banks of the Rhine in Central Europe, between the Swiss canton of St. Gallen and the Austrian province of Vorarlberg.
 The official language is German, though day-to-day affairs are conducted in two Alemannic dialects.
 Comprising eleven municipalities, the principality is a constitutional hereditary monarchy on a parliamentary and democratic basis.
-The head of state is Prince Hans-Adam II von Liechtenstein.
+The head of State is Prince Hans-Adam II of Liechtenstein.
 The area of land which is now covered by the Principality of Liechtenstein has been a hereditary monarchy since 1719.
-Prior to that the land was under absolutist rule.
+Prior to that, the land was under absolutist rule.

-The Prince of Liechtenstein resided in Vienna and appointed a bailiff to handle the administration of the region.
+For a long time, the Prince of Liechtenstein resided in Vienna and appointed a bailiff to handle the administration of the region.
 Over the years, the peasants battled to win back more and more rights, resulting in changes to the constitution in 1862 and 1921.
 Since 1921 Liechtenstein has been defined as a constitutional hereditary monarchy on a parliamentary and democratic basis.
 The citizens have the right to inikative and referendum.

 The region now covered by the Principality of Liechtenstein was first occupied during the Neolithic Period and has been an independent state under the rule of the Princely House of Liechtenstein since 1719.